 A bonus tip related to children: Kids often grieve differently than adults do.
 They might seem quiet, or they may seem to be shrugging it off, but they’re really confused by the loss and trying to process and understand what happened.
 It’s okay to ask how they’re feeling, but if they’re not ready to talk about it, be patient and let them continue to process the death, too.
 Don’t worry – they’ll find you when they’re ready to talk, especially if you’ve been supportive and show that you care.

-(Carl Grody, LISW-S, specializes in family therapy at Grody Family Counseling in Columbus, Ohio.
+(Carl Grody, LISW-S, specializes in family therapy at Grody Online Family Counseling in Columbus, Ohio.
+He has 12 years of experience working with children, teens, families and couples.
 He’s a trained group leader in the Incredible Years parenting program, and he’s a regular columnist for Columbus Parent magazine.
-Call 614-477-5565 if you’d like to schedule an appointment with Carl.
-Online sessions may be available.)
+For an appointment, call Carl at 614-477-5565.
+You can also schedule directly online at carlgrodylisws.clientsecure.me.)